Forthcoming and Online First Articles

 by Ashwin Shelke, Ashok Mache, Aditya Shelke, Pradyumn Chiwhane, Viral Patel

 Abstract: Centrifugal compressors are widely used across industries like oil and gas, chemicals, energy generation, and HVAC systems.
 They convert gas kinetic energy into high-pressure energy.
 The impeller and diffuser play key roles in this process.
-Designing the impeller's 1D Meridional plane is critical for sizing and operational characteristics.
-This study establishes an analytical design methodology to determine impeller parameters, meeting pressure ratio, efficiency, and mass flow rate requirements.
-Blade parameters to withstand operational stresses are also determined.
-Computational Fluid Dynamics (CFD) validates the model using the SST k-? model, ensuring reliable results through mesh convergence.
+Designing the impellers 1D Meridional plane is critical for sizing and operational characteristics.
+This study establishes an analytical design methodology to determine impeller parameters, satisfying the pressure ratio, efficiency, and mass flow rate requirements.
+Further, Blade parameters to withstand operational stresses are also determined.
+Computational fluid dynamics (CFD) validates the model using the SST k- model, ensuring reliable results through mesh convergence.
 The simulation aligns well with analytical parameters.
-This study provides a strong foundation for optimizing analytical compressor design methodologies.
+This study provides a strong foundation for optimising analytical compressor design methodologies.

 DOI: 10.1504/PCFD.2023.10059900